 It’s best to consider what are our options as of now.
 The Covid-19 pandemic has forced most businesses to shut down and even nearly bankrupt entire industries and furloughed workers.
 And those with reduced hours are struggling to keep their finances afloat.
 However, even as global assets are wiped out, your personal assets, namely your foreign language and writing skills, aren’t.

 What is a Multilingual Copywriter?

-Copywriters are frequently responsible for multiple content creation in business marketing from advertisements, slogans, articles, web pages, social media content, brochures, emails, etc. They help convert readers into potential leads, and then into buyers and clients.
+Copywriters are frequently responsible for multiple content creations in business marketing.
+From advertisements, slogans, articles, web pages, social media content, brochures, emails, etc. They help convert readers into potential leads, and then into buyers and clients.
 And multilingual copywriting is simply copywriting done in different languages but with more style and creative flare than plain, old translation.
 It is more commonly known as transcreation.

 But you may ask, why can’t translators do the job instead?
 Isn’t it easier for clients to just have what they have written translated?
 Why are multilingual copywriters necessary anyway?
 We’ll expand on this later on in the article.
 On the surface, it does seem that translation and multilingual copywriting (or transcreation) is somewhat the same.
 But the fact of the matter is that both translation and multilingual copywriting both fulfil different demands.

 Now, let it be clear again that this is for those with advanced foreign language skills and good writing skills.
 After all, writing itself, the more you get into the details, isn’t easy and your English professor might have told you by then.
 How much more is writing in a nuanced and persuasive way in a second language?

 Nevertheless, if you want to increase your reach, try social media and advertise your services there on your account, pages, and group forums.
 For newbie freelancers of all types, selling yourself is not easy especially in the beginning.